 If you’re running a picture or video intensive website, you’ll need a large diskspace to save your uploads.

-A bandwidth allocates to you the number of visitors that can visit your website on monthly basis.
+Or simply put, a bandwidth allocates to you the number of visitors that can visit your website at the same, over a specific period.

-6. Web Hosting Provider.
-One major mistakes to avoid before setting up your website is going for a web host simply because it’s very cheap.
+One major mistakes to avoid when creating a website is going for a web host simply because it’s very cheap.

 It’s true you might be on a budget, especially if you’re a small business…